 The biggest downside to being a new freelance writer is the pay.
 You’ll often have to accept a lower dollar amount until you can build up your portfolio of samples, as well as your credibility.

 A great way to increase your credibility though is by learning how to write better.
 I strongly recommend taking a look at Earn More Writing – a course created by a fellow freelancer named Holly Johnson.

 Don’t let that stop you, though.
 Writing can be incredibly relaxing.

-You'll also learn a lot.
-Oftentimes you'll get freelance gigs on topics you know little to nothing about.
+You’ll also learn a lot.
+Often you’ll get freelance gigs on topics you know little to nothing about.